Located on the outskirts of Paris, Green Leaf Company aims to integrate hemp products into consumers’ daily diets.

-Insight firm GMCG Gurus gauged the opinion of more than 10,000 consumers in the UK, Sweden, Spain, the US, Italy, Germany, France, Nigeria, China and Brazil, to determine consumers' most popular protein sources.
+Insight firm FMCG Gurus gauged the opinion of more than 10,000 consumers in the UK, Sweden, Spain, the US, Italy, Germany, France, Nigeria, China and Brazil, to determine consumers' most popular protein sources.

 According to the survey milk, egg and soy were the most popular, with hemp regarded the ‘least appealing’ protein source, appealing to just 34% of those surveyed.